TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 In #link(<sets>)[Chapter 4] we saw how Haskell datatypes correspond to sets of values.
 Like `Integer` is the set of all integers and `String -> Bool` is the set of all functions that take in a `String` as an argument and return a `Boolean` as their output.
 This was the first time we gave explicit attention to datatypes and learned the following:
 #def(sub: "Types 1")[
-A *Datatype*, in its simplest form, is the name of a set.
+A *Datatype*, in it's simplest form, is the name of a set.
 ]

-In #ref(<poly>), where we defined polymorphic functions, the _shape_ and _behaviour_ of an element were 2 properties that we built off of.
+In #ref(<poly>), where we defined polymorphic functions, the _shape_ and _behavior_ of an element were 2 properties that we built off of.

 As a small recap, consider function `elem`, this is a function which checks if a given element belongs to a given list.
 The input requires to be a list of elements of a type, such that there is a notion of equality between types.